ornellion/100DaysOfCode/round1-log.md

 **Today's Progress**:
 - Codecademy: Continued with Challenge Project: Build a Website Design System.
 - Continued with the Fonts.
 Encountered an issue with child overflow of the parent container
-- freeCodeCamp: Continued wrking on Certification Project: Tribute Page
+- freeCodeCamp: Continued working on Certification Project: Tribute Page
 - Completed the wireframe in keeping with the user stories

 **Thoughts**: